 BOBI JONES (1929-2017)

 It is no exaggeration to describe Robert Maynard Jones from Cyfarthfa Street in Roath as one of the key writers in the entire 1,500-year history of Welsh literature.
 His vast output of poetry, novels, short stories and criticism makes him the most prolific Welsh writer of all time.
-In many ways Bobi Jones is to Wales what WB Yeats (1865-1939) is to Ireland – the poet whose work defines his country.
-Deliciously unbothered with English recognition, Jones’s broad cultural perspectives, Christian (Calvinist) nationalism and versatile mastery of the “salty tang” of Welsh elevate him out of parochial Britain into the ranks of the European greats.
+In many ways Bobi Jones is to Wales what WB Yeats (1865-1939) is to Ireland – the poet whose work defined his country.
+Deliciously unbothered with English recognition, Jones’s broad cultural perspectives, Christian (Calvinist) nationalism and versatile mastery of the “salty tang” of Welsh elevated him out of parochial Britain into the echelons of the European greats.
 His masterwork was Hunllef Arthur (1986), a 21,000-line ‘anti-epic’ poem exploring the Welsh psyche with astonishing historical sweep and daring surrealism.
 Jones was also vital as a campaigner for the perennially endangered Welsh language, recognising early the need to win over non-Welsh speakers.
 In 1982 he founded CYD (Cymdeithas y Dysgwyr – The Learners’ Society) which subsequently helped thousands of adults learn Welsh.
 Jones himself was living proof of what a learner can achieve.
 His mother and father did not speak the language, having lost it in the previous generation, and Bobi only began learning in 1940 at Cathays High School, the family having moved to nearby Gelligaer Street.
 From those beginnings he rose to become Professor of Welsh at Aberystwyth.
 Mind you, he had his work cut out with a student by the name of Charles Windsor in 1969.
 The unemployed 21 year-old needed to be crammed with Welsh in readiness for a mock-medieval shindig he was due to attend in Caernarfon – but his speech impediment and learning difficulties were impossible to overcome.